Ginxss/tfds/README.md

 ### length()
 *Runtime:* **O(1)**

-Returns the number of elements in the queue.
+Returns the number of elements in the priority queue.
 ```
 int num_entries = queue.length();
 ```